 This blog is the third in a four-part series about house churches.
-Check out last week’s blog here.
+Check out the last blog here.

 The first part of the three-thirds process, Look Back, aims to align the church members’ hearts with God through worship, care, accountability, and biblical reminders.

-This week, we will explore the second part of the three-thirds process, which focuses on an element central to all church services: Bible study.
+This post, we will explore the second part of the three-thirds process, which focuses on an element central to all church services: Bible study.

 Three-thirds: Step two of three